Trusted WordPress tutorials, when you need them most.

 Transistor

 Transistor is a powerful yet easy-to-use podcast hosting service for professionals and beginners.
-They offer unlimited podcast hosting plans, which means they don’t charge you for hours of upload as some other hosts do.
+They offer unlimited podcast hosting plans, which means they don’t charge you for hours of upload like some other hosts do.

 Their embed code allows you to easily add each episode to your WordPress posts and pages.
 If you don’t have a website, then they can quickly create one for you.